> “AMBASSADORS OF CRESCENTIAN IDENTITY”

 Other Teacher I/Cs:

-“Council has provided me with an enriching experience of growing as a Leader to serve the larger Crescentian community and beyond.
+Council has provided me with an enriching experience of growing as a leader to serve the larger Crescentian community and beyond.
 It is through Council that I have learned that leadership is an ever-evolving process of constantly bettering oneself through putting in effort to grow ourselves.
-Before joining Council, I was constantly apprehensive of having to work in a team with others, but after having worked with so many wonderful batchmates and Seniors during the planning of events such as CrezAwards and Investiture, I can see how I have grown to be an effective and contributing member of a team, creatively synergising to achieve a common target.
-Council is a safe environment to make mistakes and learn from them, guided by Seniors and batchmates who got your back through it all. - Chiam Chieh Leng Vanessa (4C2), Secondary 4 EXCO
+Before joining Council, I was constantly apprehensive of having to work in a team with others, but after having worked with so many wonderful batchmates and seniors during the planning of events such as Investiture and Teachers’ Day, I can see how I have grown to be an effective and contributing member of a team, creatively synergising to achieve a common target.
+Council is a safe environment to make mistakes and learn from them, guided by seniors and batchmates who got your back through it all. - Chiam Chieh Leng Vanessa (4C2), Secondary 4 EXCO